 After your brisket has made it to the appropriate temperature, take it off the heat and allow it to rest in its foil pouch for half an hour minimum before serving.
 Resting your meat allows it time to finish cooking, during which time you'll see it raise in temperature up to 10 degrees.
 It will also give it the opportunity to reabsorb some of the expelled juices into the meat, and let the meat fibers relax for a more tender cut.

 When resting has finished, tear open the package and carefully drain off any of the collected stock and meat juices into the dripping pan.
 These can be used to make gravy, sauces, or as extra flavor in any number of other dishes.
 After that, it's just a matter of carving up the meat and plating next to some of your favorite sides.

-Now you have all the instruction you'll need to smoke the perfect brisket using a great dry rub.
+Now you have all the instruction you'll need to cook the best smoked beef brisket using a great dry rub.
 Good food is only as good as the seasoning used on it, and this is one good dry rub to try out.
 As good as they do it in Texas.
 Play around with different spices to jazz it up and adjust the flavors to your personal preference, but even using it just as instructed, you'll definitely come out with some of the best barbecue you've ever eaten.
 Add some barbecue sauce, side dish, and there you have it.